geomesa/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 </li>

 <li>
-Increase the memory allocated to tomcat, which you will need for running complex queries in GeoServer (the values here may not be applicable for every installation):
+Increase the memory allocated to Tomcat, which you will need for running complex queries in GeoServer (the values here may not be applicable for every installation):

 {% highlight bash %}